FRONTLINE FEEL GOOD

 The challenge becomes the curriculum.

-It’s deliberate practice built into daily pressures,
+This isn't "training that fades by Friday."It's deliberate practice built into daily pressures,

 so your people don't just get through pressure, they grow because of it.